kanaria69/Mainecoco/README.md

-## I used to hate facial hair, but then it grew on me.
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.